Celebrating PLU’s 2016 Sankta Lucia

 A bearer of light in a dark world

 For more than 60 years Pacific Lutheran University has been celebrating Sankta Lucia.
 This year, the tradition continues on Sunday, Dec.
-11 at 5 p.m. in Eastvold Auditorium of the Karen Hille Phillips Center for Performing Arts.
+3 at 3 p.m. in Karen Hille Phillips Center for Performing Arts.

 The tradition, most strongly celebrated in Sweden, honors a young woman who stood up for her beliefs and her family in the face of persecution.
 At PLU, the Lucia is chosen based on an essay and interview process where they show dedication, a sense of service and optimism.
 The Lucia is recognized with a $500 scholarship and a crown of candles.

-Place: Eastvold Auditorium, Karen Hille Phillips Center for Performing Arts (followed by a reception in the Scandinavian Cultural Center).
+Place: Karen Hille Phillips Center for Performing Arts.

 Free (students of any age)